napari/napari/docs/naps/0-nap-process.md

 1. A **Standards Track** NAP describes a new feature or implementation for napari.
-2. An **Informational** NAP describes a napari design issue, or provides general guidelines or information to the Python community, but does not propose a new feature.
+2. An **Informational** NAP describes a napari design issue, or provides general guidelines or information to the napari community, but does not propose a new feature.
 Informational NAPs do not necessarily represent a napari community consensus or recommendation, so users and implementers are free to ignore Informational NAPs.